 My name is Courtney Osterfelt and I am the director of The Launch Pad.
 I have an bachelor’s degree in Education, a Master of Art’s degree in Social Change and Community Development, and I have been working with teens for the past 13 years.
 I founded Women’s Empowerment Breakthrough, a non-profit educational organization for teenage girls in Yavapai County in 2003 and started working on developing The Launch Pad in 2011.
 I love working with teens because I remember my teenage years being particularly challenging and I want to support teens in becoming who they want to be.
 I also believe teens are powerful people who can inspire and create great change in our community and it is an honor to support them in realizing their own potential.

-My name is Andrew Baird.
 I grew up in Prescott and recently moved back with my wife (Brittany, also a Prescott native) and two girls, Noe and Daisy.
 I received my degree in Civil Engineering from Arizona State and now work locally here in Prescott.
 In my free time I enjoy playing with my kids, hiking with my wife, coaching youth sports, and playing any outdoor sport that my now 34 year old body will allow me to play, which let’s face it, is now horse shoes.

-I’m currently a freshman at Northpoint Academy.
+I’m currently a student at Northpoint Academy.
 I love art, music, the natural world, and mathematics.
 Being a part of The Launch Pad not only has helped me grow as a better leader, but has shaped me into the person I am now.
 Seeing Prescott from the point of view of a teen is an important aspect of how our town can change as a whole and being part of that mission takes a major roll in the person I become!